Calanda Broncos: League unbeaten streak ends

-Return to Dominance
+Return to dominance

 2017 saw a return to dominance as the Broncos continued to watch adult rookie players and young players developed in the youth program fill in their roster.
 The Broncos opened the season with a pre-season game against the GFL's Stuttgart Scorpions, leading 20–3 at halftime en route to a 26–24 victory.
 From there, the Broncos posted their 3rd straight 9–1 regular season and reached another Swiss Bowl.
 This time, the Basel Gladiators were the opponent, but it was no contest as the Broncos steamrolled Basel to win the Swiss Bowl 42–6.
 This Swiss Bowl was special as it was played in the Broncos home stadium of Ringstrasse for the 1st time since 1999.
-It marked the 8th Swiss Championship in club history, most of any team in Switzerland.
-The Broncos have also won the Swiss Champion title in 2018.
-2019 and 2021 for a total of 11 times as league champion.
+The 2024 title marked the 13th Swiss Championship win in club history, most of any team in Switzerland.